The Best Beaches of Algarve Portugal

 Arrifana Beach

-In the Algarve’s west, Arrifana is a seductive fingernail-shaped cove embraced by cliffs, southwest of the gateway town of Aljezur.
-It also sports an offshore pinnacle and a petite traditional fishing harbor.
+Arrifana Beach is a fingernail-shaped cove embraced by cliffs, southwest of the gateway town of Aljezur.
 The beach is wildly popular with surfers of all abilities and there are several surf schools in the area.
 The beach break is reliable, but there’s also a right-hand reef break that can offer some of the Algarve’s best surfing when there’s a big swell.
 There’s a small, very popular beach side restaurant and clifftop eateries near the ruined fortress up above, which offers breathtaking vistas.
 Good diving is also possible here.

 Albufeira Beach

-Hundreds of locals and tourists head to Albufeira in Algarve to enjoy the crystal-blue waters and the fine sands.
+Hundreds of locals and tourists head to Albufeira Beach to enjoy the crystal-blue waters and the fine sands.
 It is also one of the well-maintained beaches in the country, as certified by the Blue Flag organization.
-Though swimming remains to be an engaging activity in praia de Albufeira Beach, many are into a variety of water sports, including windsurfing, while others are into diving, sailing, and snorkeling.
-The activities become even more accessible as there are several rental facilities within and near the beaches.
-There is also a number of restaurants, beach resorts, and bars surrounding the Praia de Albufeira beach.
+Though swimming remains to be the popular activity in Albufeira Beach, you can enjoy a variety of water sports, including windsurfing, diving, sailing, and snorkeling.
+There are several rental facilities near the beach.
+There is also a number of restaurants, beach resorts, and bars surrounding Albufeira beach.

 Luz Beach

-Praia da Luz Beach, also known as the Beach of Light, is located around 6 kilometers from Lagos.
-The waters of Luz Beach are transparent, though the temperature can greatly vary depending on the weather.
-There are plenty of lifeguards on the beach, however, remember there are sections that are closed off by ropes and buoys.
-This is where boats are normally anchored and you are not allowed to swim in there. there are several water activities available at in Luz Algarve’s area.
-You can swim, sail, snorkel or dive.
-Sometimes, you will find people with their surfboards, enjoying the surfing breaks.
-All around Luz Algarve’s area there are many sandstone cliffs and lush greens that add more color into the surroundings.
+At Luz Beach, also known as the Beach of Light, the waters are beautiful and transparent.
+There are plenty of lifeguards on the beach, except where boats are anchored, as you are not allowed to swim in there.
+Water activities available at Luz Beach include swimming, snorkeling, surfing and diving.
+All around Luz Beach are many sandstone cliffs and lush greens that add more color into the surroundings.
 At the eastern side is a famous black rock formation aptly known as “Rocha Negra”.
 It is actually a large igneous rock formed during an ancient volcanic eruption in “Monchique”.

 Alvor Beach